TrellixVulnTeam/swahilipython_SCMU/Doc/reference/datamodel.rst

-      representing the sequence of bytecode instructions; :attr:`co_consts` is a tuple containing the literals used by the bytecode; :attr:`co_names` is a tuple containing the names used by the bytecode; :attr:`co_filename` is the filename from which the code was compiled; :attr:`co_firstlineno` is the first line number of the function; :attr:`co_lnotab` is a string encoding the mapping from bytecode offsets to line numbers (for details see the source code of the interpreter); :attr:`co_stacksize` is the required stack size (including local variables); :attr:`co_flags` is an integer encoding a number of flags for the interpreter.
+      representing the sequence of bytecode instructions; :attr:`co_consts` is a tuple containing the literals used by the bytecode; :attr:`co_names` is a tuple containing the names used by the bytecode; :attr:`co_filename` is the filename kutoka which the code was compiled; :attr:`co_firstlineno` is the first line number of the function; :attr:`co_lnotab` is a string encoding the mapping kutoka bytecode offsets to line numbers (for details see the source code of the interpreter); :attr:`co_stacksize` is the required stack size (including local variables); :attr:`co_flags` is an integer encoding a number of flags for the interpreter.